 Do Interactive Investor and Barclays offer cryptocurrency?

-Our testing concluded that Interactive Investor is better for research than Barclays.
+Our testing concluded that the website of Interactive Investor is better than the website of Barclays.
 Interactive Investor offers more functionality, is cleanly designed, and is, overall, easier to use for beginners and casual investors.

-To compare the trading platforms of both Interactive Investor and Barclays, we tested each broker's website, trading platform, trading tools and stock trading app.
-All features compared, our analysis finds that Interactive Investor offers a better share dealing platform and Interactive Investor offers a better stock app for mobile trading.
+To compare the trading platforms of both Interactive Investor and Barclays, we tested each broker's stock trading app.
+All features compared, our analysis finds that Interactive Investor offers a better mobile app.
+Dive deeper: Best Stock Trading Apps UK.